 8 – Clear command history

-Run this command to remove the history of any you typed during this session, which contains your super-secret WordPress configuration information!
+Run this command to remove the history of any commands you typed during this session, which contains your super-secret WordPress configuration information!

 history -c && exit